 What about signing the IEP?

 Michigan Administrative Rules for Special Education does not require that parents sign the IEP, except for the first one (called “initial”).
-If parents disagree, there are tools available to resolve the disagreement.
+If parents disagree with the proposed IEP, there are tools available to resolve the disagreement.

 I understand Notice is important.
 Where can I learn more?